brenovandall/brenovandall/README.md

 ## Hello, My New Friends!!

-First at all, I'm 17 years old and I'm a fullstack developer.
-At the moment, i live in Santa Catarina, Brazil.
-I love so much the feeling that i get when I'm programming!
+I'm Breno, I'm a 17 years old and I live in Santa Catarina, Brazil.
+I work as a Service Desk at TranspoTech Equipamentos, but I'm a development student constantly looking for updates in that area.
+I love programming and improve my backend and frontend skills!!

 <p align="center">
   <img src="memes-masterclass.gif" width="350">